cecilianorgren/pic-matlab/open_access_routines/cold_ions_frontiers/00_ReadMe.txt

 ORCID ID of author: https://orcid.org/0000-0002-6561-2337

 Data file description:
 This data set contains 5 files of binary data describing the output of the particle-in-cell simulation of magnetic reconnection.
 The data includes electric and magnetic fields, current density and density.
 The documentation of the variables and arrays are given below.
 The dat files are made using Fortran 90.
 They are named fields-*.dat, for which the * has the usual meaning in a linux environment.
 The name "fields" refers to the all quantities in Maxwells equations.
-The number behind the fields, e.g. 00200, refer to the time in units of the inverse of the electron cyclotron frequency.
+The number behind the fields, e.g. 24000, refer to the time in units of the inverse of the electron cyclotron frequency.
 The variables are structured identically in each file, only the time of evaluation is of difference.

 Because the dat files contain binary data, they can not be viewed in a text editor.
-Instead, the variables and arrays can be read into e.g. Python, an open source programming language.
-The file 01_ReadData.py is the code for reading the fields-*.dat files into Python.
-01_ReadData.py can be opened in any text editor.
+Instead, the variables and arrays can be read into e.g. Matlab, or an open source programming language like Python.
+The example loading files we provide are written in the Matlab programming language, but the files can be opened in any text editor, and the code can easily be translated to another language.

+The file example_script.m loads the data into a data structure (described below) using the function function_load_data.m, and then plots some example quantities.
+The data is accessed using dot-indexing (see example_script.m).

 The simulation setup and units are described in "On the presence and thermalization of cold ions in the exhaust of antiparallel symmetric reconnection' by Norgren et al., 2021.